reekystive/pnpm-workspace-alias-issue/README.md

-# PNPM Workspace Alias Issue
+# pnpm Workspace Alias Issue

-This repository is a minimal reproduction of an issue with PNPM workspace aliases.
+This repository is a minimal reproduction of an issue with pnpm workspace aliases.